arturovm/epitome/README.md

 ### Building

-To build Pond, you need the following dependencies:
+To build Epitome, you need the following dependencies:

 * moovweb/gokogiri
 * bmizerany/pat